-In January, 2015, PM Network Magazine interviewed me for an article titled ‘If I Had Known Then.’
-The premise of the interview was for project managers who had led large business transformation initiatives to share at least one lesson learned from their career.
+In January 2015, PM Network Magazine interviewed me for an article titled ‘If I Had Known Then.’
+The premise of the interview was for project managers who had led large business transformation initiatives to share at least one lesson learned from their careers.
+Readers would gain expert insights on change management and project management.

 During the interview, I introduced my 80/20 project leadership philosophy.
 I shared that when leading transformational change; 80% of the project is art and the remaining percentage is science.